Mukim Bangar: Border crossings

 There is a road border crossing into Malaysia's Sarawak state at Kampung Ujung Jalan, 5 km from Bangar town.
 Previously, the crossing had to be done by vehicular ferry across the Pandaruan River which forms the Brunei-Malaysia border.
-However, a Malaysia-Brunei Friendship Bridge has been constructed, and opened to vehicular traffic in 8 December 2013.
+However, a Malaysia-Brunei Friendship Bridge has been constructed, and opened to vehicular traffic on 8 December 2013.

 Both Brunei and Malaysia have constructed new customs, immigration and quarantine checkpoints at locations either side of the crossing.
 The Brunei checkpoint is called the Ujung Jalan Immigration Checkpoint.
 Before the construction of the bridge, the Brunei customs, immigration and quarantine checkpoint was housed in a wooden building in Kampung Puni, 500 m from the ferry landing towards Bangar, while Malaysian customs and immigration procedures had to be carried out at Limbang wharf in Limbang, 15 km away as there was no checkpoint at Pandaruan.